Cloodot

 A skill definition includes:

-• slug: Unique identifier (alphanumeric + underscores)
+• slug — unique identifier (alphanumeric + underscores)

-• description: What the skill does
+• description — what the skill does

-• definition: JavaScript/TypeScript code with handler function
+• definition — JavaScript or TypeScript code with a handler function

-• response: Output schema returned to AI
+• response — output schema returned to the AI agent

 Handler function